Beatrice Medicine

-Beatrice Medicine (August 1, 1923 - December 19, 2005) (Sihasapa and Minneconjou Lakota) (Lakota name Híŋša Wašté Aglí Wiŋ – "Returns Victorious with a Red Horse Woman") was a scholar, anthropologist, and educator known for her work in the fields of Indigenous languages, cultures, and history.
+Beatrice Medicine (Híŋša Wašté Aglí Wiŋ; August 1, 1923 - December 19, 2005) was a Sihasapa and Minneconjou Lakota scholar, anthropologist, and educator known for her work in the fields of Indigenous languages, cultures, and history.
 Medicine spent much of her life researching, teaching, and serving Native communities, primarily in the fields of bilingual education, addiction and recovery, mental health, tribal identity, and women's, children's, and LGBT community issues.

 Early life

 Medicine was born on the Standing Rock Reservation in Wakpala, South Dakota on the 1st of August, 1923.

 Education

-Medicine received her BA in anthropology at South Dakota State University in 1945, and her MA in both Sociology and Anthropology from Michigan State University in 1954.
+Funded by a Laverne Noyes Scholarship, Medicine earned her BA in anthropology at South Dakota State University in 1945.
+She went on to teach in a number of roles between 1945 and 1951, including for a number of Native institutions: the Haskell Indian Institute (B.I.A.), 1947-1948, Santo Domingo Pueblo, 1949-1950, the Albuquerque Indian School, 1950-1951, and the Flandreau Indian School, 1950-1954.
+Beginning in 1951, she went back to school to attend Michigan State University, partially funded by the Illinois Federation of Women's Clubs Fellowships and a John Hay Whitney Foundation Fellowship, alongside acting as a Research Assistant in the Sociology and Anthropology department.
+She earned her MA in both Sociology and Anthropology from Michigan State University in 1954.
 She completed her Ph.D in 1983 at the University of Wisconsin.